 Dress Code for Viennese Ball

-Almost all Viennese balls have a pretty strict dress code with a white-tie or black-tie attire that you need to follow to be let in.
+Wondering what to wear for the Viennese Ball?
+Almost all of them have a pretty strict dress code with a white-tie or black-tie attire that you need to follow to be let in.
 Each ball will have its own guidelines about this, so be sure to check it out.
 The Kaffeesiedeball guidelines are here for instance:

 “Ladies: Large ball gown or floor-length evening dress.